 Nicholls won with Call Equiname (1999), Master Minded (2009, 2011), Twist Magic (2010) and Dodging Bullets (2015).
 Henderson’s successes were Big Matt (1996), Isio (2004), Tysou (2006), Sprinter Sacre (2013) and Altior (2019).

 Ruby Walsh won the race four times, including twice aboard Un De Sceaux.
 That put him one ahead of Mick Fitzgerald who rode Nicky Henderson’s first three winners.

-Betting on the Clarence House Chase 2021
+Summary of the Clarence House Chase

 The Clarence House Chase is a highly significant trial for the Queen Mother Champion Chase and regularly features one of the ante-post favourites for that race.